 Here are some of the ideas I’ve seen:

-- Crowdsourced Performance Reviews – the ability for peers, downline reports, upline managers to post feedback regarding an individuals performance at any time in an centralized location that can be collected and reviewed.
+- Crowdsourced Performance Reviews – the ability for peers, downline reports, and upline managers to post feedback regarding an individuals performance at any time in a centralized location that can be collected and reviewed.

 - A More Autonomous, Self-Regulated Workforce – getting great performance by relinquishing control to the people who know best what needs to be done.

 - Workforce Intelligence – deploying business analytics as a key part of human capital management, designed to reduce turnover, increase engagement and create more effective development plans.
-So if there is knowledge that the turnover of a single position is the equivalent to 30% of the annual salary of the position does this effectively change to the focus on how that person is engaged by managers?
+So, if there is the knowledge that the turnover of a single position is the equivalent to 30% of the annual salary of the position, does this effectively change the focus on how that person is engaged by managers?
 Are managers trained and equipped to have that data and act upon it for mutual benefit?

 These are just a few.
 It’s definitely a cry for a redistribution of power, a more human-centered approach, and increased personal performance accountability.

 I would love to hear what’s got you thinking about a different kind of management.
 I’m still thinking, reading, participating, and fascinated.

 At Management Possible®, we have created leadership and management training programs that can help teach leaders how to be effective in what they do.
 Learn more about our programs and start building your skills and developing a different type of management to integrate into your business.
 Feel free to contact us with any questions you may have.